PoC-dev/cisco-erfassung/linux/README-devices-requirements.md

 username backup privilege 2 secret 0 secretsecret
 !
 privilege exec level 2 dir
-file privilege 2
+privilege exec level 2 show running-config privilege exec level 2 show startup-config file privilege 2
 ```

 **Note:** `aaa authorization console` automatically enables the user.
-For me this is very handy to spare typing.
+For me this is very handy to save typing.
 Your mileage may vary.

+Practice has shown that changes to `privilege exec level` statements are not fully in effect unless the device has been reloaded.

 #### Older releases.
 Releases between 12.1 and 15.2(2)T do not support `file privilege`.
 Ignore this parameter for those.
 Later releases use this parameter to allow access to files, such as *startup-config*.